Downtown Riverfront Steam Plant

 On April 23, 2018, the Agency Board approved a process for the redevelopment of the Steam Plant and criteria to guide the process.
 The approved process and criteria can be found below:

 - Steam Plant Disposition Process Opens a New Window.

 - Steam Plant Disposition Criteria Opens a New Window.

 The Agency issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
 The Agency received four submissions to the RFQ.
 The RFQ and submissions can be found below:

-The local team and the City launched a community outreach campaign on January 23, 2019 to solicit feedback on the proposed concepts to ensure that it reflects the community’s vision for the building and serves as a special place the community is proud of.
-An online survey was open from January 23 to February 19.
-Results from the community outreach will be available later this spring.
+The local team and the City launched a community outreach campaign on in January 2019 to solicit feedback on the proposed concepts.
+Click here to read the online survey results.

 Steam Plant’s History

 Constructed in 1931 this 28,000 square foot multi-story masonry and steel structure was built to house three steam boilers and turbines.
 The industrial deco-style building is historically significant for its original use in generating standby electrical power to the pumps bringing river water in to the city’s original water treatment plant, and beginning in 1962, to supply district heating to downtown businesses.
 Steam Plant operations ceased in 2012 and the building is currently vacant.